prcutler/paulcutler.org/content/spinning.md

 ## Newish Records
 * Spoon - Lucifer on the Sofa
-* Frank Turner - FTHC
-* The Regrettes - Further Joy
+* Hatchie - Giving the World Away

 ## Older Records
 The Hold Steady - Heaven is Whenever
-Rilo Kiley - Takeoffs and Landings
+Metric - Old World Underground, Where are You Now?

 ## Streaming